Skip to content

 Photo: Flavinista

 On behalf of Wayne (State) University, the foundation purchases the complete Hooker Scientific Library, a globally significant collection of more than 21,000 volumes of contemporary and early scientific periodicals from around the world.
-The rare collection is held within the recently constructed Kresge Science Library.
+To house the collection, Kresge grants the university $1 million in 1947 for the construction of the Kresge Science Library.
+The building is now the Purdy/Kresge Library.

 Photo: Chemistry professor and student using science references in Kresge Science Library at Wayne State University